Return to Wireless Topics Menu Page Spread Spectrum Scene

 Enhanced 911 (E911) Position Location Info

 In 1996, the FCC issued a Report and Order requiring all wireless carriers and cell phone manufacturers to provide the capability for automatically identifying to emergency dispatchers the location from which a wireless call is being made.
-Timing for implementing the E911 requirements is divided into two phases.
-Phase I requires wireless carriers to deliver to the emergency dispatcher the telephone number of a wireless handset originating a 911 call, as well as the location of the cell site or base station receiving the 911 call, which provides a rough indication of the caller's location.
+At that time, implementation of the E911 requirements was divided into two phases.
+Phase I required wireless carriers to deliver to the emergency dispatcher the telephone number of a wireless handset originating a 911 call, as well as the location of the cell site or base station receiving the 911 call, which provides a rough indication of the caller's location.
 This phase was implemented by the end of 1998.

 Phase II requires carriers to deliver more specific latitude and longitude location information, known as Automatic Location Identification (ALI), to the dispatcher.
-There are a number of interim milestones for full implementation of this phase, beginning in March 2001 and ending with complete implementation by the end of 2005.
+There were a number of interim milestones for full implementation of this phase, beginning in March 2001 and ending with complete implementation by the end of 2005.
+These requirements were not fully met, and the FCC has fined a number of national operators in recent years for failure to meet their E-911 obligations.
+Rapidly evolving and mixed technologies, geographical terrain differences, infrastructure issues, and the increase in the number of people using mobile phones to meet more of their communication needs all added to the difficulty in implementing this requirement.

 Providing the E911 service in a manner that is economically feasible for the carriers has proven to be quite a challenge!
 The headaches aren't over yet -- for example, many of the location technologies use GPS.
 This causes lots of concern over the use of UWB (ultra wideband), and possible concerns with interference between UWB devices and GPS.
 You can read about this issue in depth, and find out more about GPS in our UWB and GPS pages listed under Related Information on SSS Online below.